krithikag23/AI-Resume-Skill-Extractor---Job-Role-Matcher/README.md

       - **Cosine similarity** is computed between the resume vector and each role vector.

 4. **Dashboard**
       - Bar chart of similarity scores for all roles
+      - Table with similarity and matched skill counts